MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/engextcpp/nf-engextcpp-extremotetyped-copy(const extremotetyped &).md

-### -param Typed [in]
+### -param Typed [in, ref]

-The typed data description to copy.
+An existing <a href="https://msdn.microsoft.com/library/windows/hardware/ff544162">ExtRemoteTyped</a> object that represents the typed data description to copy.
 This becomes the typed data represented by this object.

 ## -returns